-If you miss the registration you may still participate in Park Quest activities without the Park Quest Passport.
-However, you will have to pay the daily entrance fee where required and will not be eligible for Park Quest prizes.
-It is recommended that frequent visitors to Maryland State Parks purchase an Annual Passport, which provides unlimited day-use access to all state parks through December 31st.
+If you miss the Park Quest Passport registration process you may still participate in Park Quest activities without the Park Quest Passport.
+However, you will need to pay the daily entrance fee where required and will not be eligible for Park Quest prizes.
+It is recommended that frequent visitors to Maryland State Parks purchase an Annual Passport, which provides unlimited day-use access to all state parks for one year from purchase.

-Park Quest Passports will be mailed before June 1st via the U.S. Postal Service to teams at the address provided during registration.
+Park Quest Passports will be mailed before May 1st via the U.S. Postal Service to teams at the address provided during registration.
 The Passport is presented upon entrance at any staffed Park Quest site to gain access to materials needed to complete the Quest.
 At self-directed sites follow directions provided on the Park Quest Website.
-The Park Quest Passport provides the team with free access to day-use facilities ONLY on the day of the team's Quest.
-For additional services such as camping, teams will be subject to applicable service charges.
+The Park Quest Passport provides access to the Park Quests sites and activities.
+The Park Quest Passport provides the team with free access to the Quest location ONLY on the day of the team's Quest.
+The Passport only provides access to areas of the Park where the Quest is located.
+Other areas outside of the Quest (such as Beach or Picnic Areas) may require the standard park entrance fees.
+For additional services such as camping or cabins, teams will be subject to applicable service charges.

 Park Quests can be physically challenging.
 Persons with disabilities can be accommodated with advance notice.
 Contact the facility directly at least one week prior to the day you want to complete your Quest and request assistance.

 Ranger Melissa Boyle AcutiMaryland Park ServiceE-mail: Melissa.Boyle@maryland.gov(Monday through Friday, 8 a.m. to 5 p.m.)

-580 Taylor Ave, Annapolis MD 21401
+580 Taylor Ave., Annapolis MD 21401